CoconutGoodie/figma-plugin-react-vite/README.md

 npm run dev:ui-only
 ```

+> [!INFO]
-Remember: since Figma context is not available in "ui-only" mode, any attempt to Figma API/SDK calls will look like a crash on your inspector/console.
+> Since Figma context is not available in "ui-only" mode, any attempt to Figma API/SDK calls will look like a crash on your inspector/console.

 ## 🔨 Building